hharryyf/codeforcepractice/README.md

 it can contribute to the final answer is 2 * 50 / 5 = 20.
 Only be careful about negative angles.
 https://vjudge.net/problem/CodeForces-420E

+479. Bombs (diff=2400, line sweep, observation)
+The key observation is the answer must be non-increasing.
+Now, let's think how to check whether v is the answer.
+Instead of thinking whether v can exists in the set or not, we should think whether all elements from v to n are removed or not.
+With these 2 observations, especially the second, the problem can be solved by a standard line sweep and range max tree. https://vjudge.net/problem/CodeForces-1326E